Thomas Chirault

 Thomas Chirault (born 15 September 1997) is a French archer competing in men's recurve events.
+He won the silver medal in the men’s team event at the 2024 Summer Olympics.

-He won the silver medal in the men's team event at the 2017 World Archery Championships held in Mexico City, Mexico.
+He also won a silver medal in the men's team event at the 2017 World Archery Championships held in Mexico City, Mexico.

 At the 2018 European Archery Championships in Legnica, Poland, he won the silver medal in the mixed team recurve event.

-In 2021, he represented France at the 2020 Summer Olympics in Tokyo, Japan.
+In 2021, Chirault represented France at the 2020 Summer Olympics in Tokyo, Japan.

-He won the gold medal in the men's team recurve event at the 2022 European Indoor Archery Championships held in Laško, Slovenia.
+Chirault won the gold medal in the men's team recurve event at the 2022 European Indoor Archery Championships held in Laško, Slovenia.